Scrin/ruuvi-gateway-logger/README.md

 - Copy `include/config.h.example` as `include/config.h`
 - Set your configuration in `config.h`
 - Build/flash like any other PlatformIO project
+- Connect the RX to the "alternative RX pin" (GPIO13, labeled D7) (alternative pins are used to avoid interference from the default RX/TX pins during boot and flashing)
+- Power the NodeMCU as you wish, I used 3.3V and GND directly from the gateway

 ## Over The Air update